jimiadams/SocialCapital-Viz/README.md

 # Social Capital Visualization
 Using bibliometric analyses to visualize fractures in social capital research.
-Paper to be published in Socius w/ Kate Vinita Fitch.
+[Paper](https://journals.sagepub.com/doi/10.1177/23780231231184766) published in *Socius* w/ Kate Vinita Fitch.
 The basic idea here is to provide a preliminary characterization of the existing divides and lack of consensus around conceptualization and usage of social capital as a concept.

 This repo provides the code (but not the data)[^1] for replicating the analyses in the manuscript.